GaohaoZhou-ops/Tello-LLM-ROS/resources/ReadMe-EN.md

 <arg name="use_sim" default="true" doc="Set to true to run in simulation mode"/>
 ```

-* Modify the `ollama_model` field in the `launch/llm_interface.launch` file to the model you want to run:
+* Modify the `ollama_model` field in the `launch/llm_interface.launch` file The field contains the model you want to run:

 ```xml
 <arg name="ollama_model" default="qwen3:4b" doc="The Ollama model to use"/>
 ```

-Open a terminal to run the real device:
+Open a terminal and run the real machine:
 ```bash
 $ cd tello_ws
 $ source devel/setup.bash
 $ roslaunch tello_llm_ros tello.launch
 ```

-Open a new terminal to run the model interactive window:
+Open a new terminal and run the model interactive window:
 ```bash
 $ unset all_proxy
 $ unset ALL_PROXY